-4. DEVELOP YOUR STRATEGIES: With the assistance of your estate planning advisor(s), identif the legal documents that need drafting or make any necessary adjustments to existing documents Determine any other actions that must be taken for
+4. DEVELOP YOUR STRATEGIES: With the assistance of your estate planning advisor(s), identify the legal documents that need drafting or make any necessary adjustments to existing documents.
+Determine any other actions that must be taken for your wishes to be carried out.

-5. IMPLEMENT YOUR PLAN; Do what needs to - i.e., create or create new wills, trusts and be done - i.e., create for create new wins, trusts and powers of attorney, adjust title to your properties, change alternate beneficiaries of retirement plans and life insurance policies.
+5. IMPLEMENT YOUR PLAN; Do what needs to so be done - i.e., create or create new wills, trusts and powers of attorney, adjust title to your properties, change alternate beneficiaries of retirement plans and life insurance policies.
 Consider making current or planned gifts to family and your favorite causes and nonprofits.
-Provide your executors and trustee with a location sheet as to where you keep things www.TheFinancialAwarenessFoundation.org
+Provide your recentors and trustee with a location sheet as to where you keep things www.TheFinancialAwarenessFoundation.org media broadcasts in support of the Improving Financial Awareness & Financial Literacy